Levy Library Policies: Collection Development

 - Faculty, Staff, and Student Requests: Faculty, staff, and students are encouraged to make requests for resources and to provide their input on resource trials.
 Librarians frequently consult with faculty, staff, and students regarding purchasing and weeding decisions.

-- Online Resources Given Priority: Faculty, staff, and students request and use online materials more than paper materials.
-When an item is available in more than one format, priority is given to collecting the online format.
+- Online Resources Given Priority: Faculty, staff, and students request and use online materials more than print materials.
+When an item is available in more than one format, priority is given to collecting the digital format.

-- Authors Affiliated with Icahn School of Medicine at Mount Sinai: The Library makes it a priority to collect works when the main author or editor is affiliated with Mount Sinai.
+- Authors Affiliated with Icahn School of Medicine at Mount Sinai: The Levy Library is actively curating a collection of works where the main author or editor is affiliated with Mount Sinai.
 The Library places a lower priority on collecting a work where an author affiliated with Icahn School of Medicine at Mount Sinai is one of many contributors or a chapter author.
 The Library highlights the Mount Sinai Authors Collection through a curated list and highly recommends faculty, staff and students to contact the Collection Management (email@example.com) department to consider titles for purchases

 When making decisions regarding purchasing or renewing online resources and databases, librarians will consider the following criteria: